Jakarta Elevated Toll Road

+The Elevated Toll Road will not have a direct connection with the existing Inner Ring Toll Road, since the purpose of its construction is to divide the traffic in the city by directing vehicles to exit from the city, not directing vehicles back into the city of Jakarta.
+The Toll Road also specially designed to have a long distance from gate or ramp on/off or to the nearest junction after one and another to avoid a vehicle build up congestion.

 Phase development

 The six Jakarta inner toll road segment project is broken down into three stages.
 The first stage is currently under construction, and as for the second and third stages, the construction will be carried out in parallel.